ivv12/CL-2-Project/README.md

 **Research Question**

 Do large language models (LLMs) such as GPT, LLaMA, and Mistral produce word frequency distributions that follow Zipf’s Law in the same way human language does?
-If deviations exist, can these statistical differences be systemat- ically quantified to understand the linguistic properties and “human-likeness” of LLM-generated text?
+If deviations exist, can these statistical differences be systematically quantified to understand the linguistic properties and “human-likeness” of LLM-generated text?